 Active with the educational outreach wing of the Compassion in Dying Federation, Cole gives frequent public talks on the human face of health care and recently co-led the conference “Living Well and Dying Well” at Ghost Ranch, New Mexico.
 She is presently working with the M.D.
 Anderson Cancer Center in Houston on a series of educational tapes of oncologists relating to the personal aspects of cancer care.

 A native of Waukegan, Ill., Cole earned a Bachelor of Arts degree magna cum laude in English from Lawrence in 1963.
 She makes her home today in Nehalem, Ore.

 Cole’s appearance is sponsored by Lawrence’s biomedical ethics, gender studies and theatre arts departments.

 Lawrence University, "Award-Winning Actress Explores Connection between the Arts and the Human Spirit in Two Lawrence University Events" (2004).
 Press Releases.
-Paper 274.
+274.